rafalcode/r-fresh/README.md

 # sta0.R and sta1.R
 static variables in R. Upshot is you need a closure of a function within a function with a <<- local assignment.

+# becu.R
+Printing out a beta distribution, ran into a few fundamental problems here.